-Our approach is structured, but each fate is individually
+Our approach is structured, but each case is individual

 Step 1: Rescue and recuperation of a stray dog